Frances Noel, Countess of Gainsborough: Lady of the Bedchamber

-Noel had been known to Queen Victoria when she was still Princess Victoria of Kent, and became a Lady of the Bedchamber to the new monarch upon her ascension in 1837.
+Noel had been known to Queen Victoria when she was still Princess Victoria of Kent and became a Lady of the Bedchamber to the new monarch upon her ascension in 1837.
 Noel at first refused the post, as her faith disallowed her from attending Victoria to the theatre; the queen assured Noel that another lady could be found when a trip to the theatre was scheduled. coronation of Queen Victoria in 1838.

 In 1841, Victoria recreated an old title of Lord Barham's ancestors, naming him 1st Earl of Gainsborough.

 In June 1850, she, along with Victoria's children Prince Alfred and Princess Alice, was present when a man hit the queen with a stick outside the gates of Cambridge House.
-Noel helped the bruised Victoria regain her posture, and informed her that the man had been seized by the surrounding crowd.
+Noel helped the bruised Victoria regain her posture and informed her that the man had been seized by the surrounding crowd.
 As well as being her namesake, the queen was a godmother to Noel's daughter Lady Victoria.
 In 1858, Lady Victoria served as a bridesmaid to the queen's eldest daughter the Princess Royal during her marriage to Prince Frederick William of Prussia.

 The Earl of Gainsborough died in 1866 at the age of eighty-five.
 After resigning from her post in 1872, Noel was made an extra Lady of the Bedchamber the following year.
 In 1885, she died at her residence in Hyde Park Square, London.
-Queen Victoria offered her condolences to her god-daughter, "I cannot find words to express my deep grief at the loss of your beloved Mother, my dear and faithful friend, whom I dearly loved and whose devotion to me for now fifty years I knew how to appreciate, and shall ever remember with love and affection".
+Queen Victoria offered her condolences to her goddaughter, "I cannot find words to express my deep grief at the loss of your beloved Mother, my dear and faithful friend, whom I dearly loved and whose devotion to me.
+For now, fifty years I knew how to appreciate, and shall ever remember with love and affection".
 She was a member of the Royal Order of Victoria and Albert, Third Class.